It was a long, rough, day for civil rights:

 NEW YORK -- Percy Sutton, the pioneering civil rights attorney who represented Malcolm X before launching successful careers as a political power broker and media mogul, has died.
 He was 89.
 Marissa Shorenstein, a spokeswoman for Gov. David Paterson, confirmed that Sutton died Saturday.
 She did not know the cause.
 His daughter, Cheryl Sutton, declined to comment Saturday when reached by phone at her New York City home.

 The son of a former slave, Percy Sutton became a fixture on 125th Street in Harlem after moving to New York City following his service with the famed Tuskegee Airmen in World War II.
-His Harlem law office, founded in 1953, represented Malcolm X and the slain activist's family for decades.
+His Harlem law office, founded in 1953, represented Malcolm X and the slain activist's family for decades.and

 South African poet and former political prisoner Dennis Brutus has died.
 He was 85.
 Brutus' publisher, Chicago-based Haymarket Books, says the writer died in his sleep at his home in Cape Town on Saturday.